 In 2019, Finnair operated flights from Beijing (two airports), Shanghai, Nanjing, Guangzhou, and Hongkong, to Helsinki.
 JuneYao operated in Shanghai and Zhengzhou.
 Tibet Airlines had Jinan-Helsinki route.
 Sichuan Airlines opened Chengdu-Helsinki route.

 The recovery of flight capacity between China - Finland is among the slowest recovered international destinations.
 The current recovery is below 30% of capacity in 2019 level.
 The slow recovery of flight capacity isn't a good sign for Finland's image in the market for both the consumers and travel trade professionals.
-By Q1 2025, the recovery of China-EU flight routes is 83.9%.
-Some destinations like Spain, Greece and Italy had over 150% recovery of flight capacity which brought even more tourists than pre-pandemic level from China market.
+In September 2025, the recovery of China-EU flight seats is 92%.
+Some destinations like Spain, Greece, Italy and UK had over 150% recovery of flight capacity which brought even more tourists than pre-pandemic level from China market.

-Visit Finland have two social media channels in China, which are Weibo (@芬兰旅游局) and WeChat (芬兰旅游局).
-And VF is going to set up an account on one of the most popular and trendy SoMe platform, Red Note.
+Visit Finland has three social media channels in China, which are Weibo (@芬兰旅游局), WeChat (芬兰旅游局) and Red Note (芬兰旅游局.
 Other Business Finland units and Team Finland players are also active in marketing in Chinese social media channels.
 Finland as the happiest country and Finnish education could generate quite nice exposures and discussions in the social media.
 Santa and Aurora are always popular topics in the winter and Christmas time.
+However, compared with other Nordic destinations, we lack of quality videos from the destinations in all seasons.

-The amount of Free & independent travelers (FIT) are bigger than the amount of group travelers nowadays.
+For Chinese outbound in general, the amount of free & independent travelers (FIT) are bigger than the amount of group travelers nowadays.
 Especially young generation prefer to book the travel through various online channels and travel together with family or friends.
 Niche destinations in Europe, unique experiences and flexible travel are the big trends.
 Chinese travelers spend less on luxury goods while traveling abroad but pay more for experiences, shows and local food.

 Social media platforms, especially emerging ones, like Tik Tok and The Red Note in China have become the major platforms for dreaming/seeding phase of destinations.
 Short video contents become the main contents for media consumption.
 And, social media channels are also platforms for buying products including travel packages/products, especially hotel deals, attraction tickets, etc, through live streaming events.

 Most of the bookings are digitalized.
-OTAs including Ctrip, Meituan, Fliggy, Mafengwo, etc. are the major platforms for travel bookings.
+OTAs including Ctrip and Fliggy are the major platforms for travel bookings.
 Traditional TAs also operate their own shops on OTA (OTS) platforms.
 Most of players (OTA, TA, travel brands) invest heavily in their own social media channels, which don’t only serve as a marketing channel but also a booking channel with e-commerce functions.
 Consumers would use multiple channels (apps) to collect information and compare the offerings before making the actual booking.
 It is also common for travelers to buy flight, hotel or attraction entrance ticket coupons (refundable) when OTAs or brands are on sale, before they have a “concrete" travel plan.

 Digitalization is even developed after the pandemic in travel context.
 Touchless experience is preferred in accommodation, restaurant, or other services.
 Consumers prefer shorter-period trips (weekend trip or short-distance trip).
 However, if they travel to a long-haul(comparably) destination (even domestic), they would rather stay for a longer period time.